-THE EXECUTIVE MBA (EMBA) is an 18-month program designed to meet the needs of busy, working professionals who wish to pursue an EMBA degree without interrupting their careers.
+THE EXECUTIVE MBA (EMBA) is an 18-month program designed to meet the needs of working professionals who wish to pursue an EMBA degree without interrupting their careers.
 The program is unique in that it allows you to study at a pace that suits your career – forty-five percent of the program is offered through online lessons and real-world industry projects, minimizing your time away from work and family.

 The remaining portion of the program is offered through face-to-face lessons at our four campuses.
 To enhance their global outlook and employability, it is required that students undertake at least one module outside of their home country.